ravikiran-pro/Zoho-MTS-1/README.md

 - Fetching  SuperHero details form <a href="https://www.superheroapi.com/">superheroapi</a> using curl c++
 - The frontend communicate with the backend build through common gateway interface using ajax js (client side request) and cgicc c++ on server side.
 - The data's are fetched by the backend build using curl c++ and returned through cgi.
+- The project was tested in a ubuntu 18.04 fresh bootable drive.

 ## Directories:Zoho-mts-1